 - 8 tablespoons butter — melted

-- pinch white pepper
+- Pinch of white pepper

-- salt to taste
+- Sea salt, to taste

-- In a small saucepan, combine half the tarragon, shallots, vinegar, and wine over medium heat.
+- In a small saucepan, combine 2 tablespoons of the chopped tarragon, the minced shallots, 1 tablespoon vinegar, and 1/4 cup of wine over medium heat.

-In a food processor, blend pepper, yolks, and the tarragon reduction.
+- In a food processor, blend 3 egg yolks, a pinch of white pepper, and the tarragon reduction.
 With the processor running, slowly add the butter in a steady stream until all 8 tablespoons have been added.

 Shared on the following Blog Hops: